LLNL/Caliper/doc/sphinx/services.rst

 Report
 --------------------------------

-The report service prints a tabular, human-readable report of the collected snapshots.
-Similar to the `recorder` service, this report is generated and printed in a flush phase, typically at the end of the program execution.
-In contrast, the `textlog` service prints snapshots at the moment they are taken.
+The report service aggregates, formats, and writes collected Caliper records into files or stdout on Caliper flush events (typically, at program end).
+By default, the report service prints a tabular, human-readable report of the collected snapshots.
+Users can provide a query specification in CalQL syntax to define filter, aggregation, and formatting options.

 .. envvar:: CALI_REPORT_FILENAME